-Our IPC qualified engineers use the latest CAD software to design circuit boards that are optimised to be manufactured.
+Our IPC accredited engineers use the latest CAD software to design circuit boards that are optimised to be manufactured.
 The PCB design process combines component placement, tracking, material selection and thermal management to achieve electrical connectivity on a manufactured circuit board.

 Component Placement – we don’t just throw them on